litex-hub/linux-on-litex-rocket/README.md

 ***NOTE 1***: The difference between the `linux`, `linuxd`, and `linuxq` variants of the Rocket cpu-type is in the bit width of the point-to-point AXI link connecting the CPU and LiteDRAM controller specific to each particular board model.
-On `digilent_nexys4ddr`, LiteDRAM has a native port width of 64 bits;
-on the `trellisboard`, the native LiteDRAM width is 256 bits; finally, on the `lattice_versa_ecp5`, LiteDRAM is 128 bit wide.
+On `digilent_nexys4ddr`, LiteDRAM has a native port width of 64 bits; on the `trellisboard`, the native LiteDRAM width is 256 bits; finally, on both `lambdaconcept_ecpix5` and `lattice_versa_ecp5`, LiteDRAM is 128 bit wide.

 How to tell what the appropriate port width is on a ***new*** board?
 Right after starting the bitstream build process, watch for output that looks